-To be admitted to Business Honors, students must meet the following criteria:

-- 1. be enrolled in the Barrett Honors College, - 2. have a cumulative GPA of 3.40 or higher, and - have sufficient time to complete the honors requirements.
+To be a part of Business Honors, students must be enrolled in the Barrett Honors College and have sufficient time to complete the honors requirements of the Business Honors program and Barrett Honors College.

-Upon acceptance into the program, a valuable learning experience begins.
-The honors course work consists of HON 171 and 172 The Human Event or HON 394 Special Topics and an additional 18 semester hours of upper-division honors courses, including the following six semester hours:
+The honors course work consists of HON 171 and 172 The Human Event or HON 394 Special Topics and the following core business courses: FIN 300, MGT 300, MKT 300, and SCM 300.